bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 3. **Quality:** Creating a reliable, high-quality foundation for others to build on

-We are broadly wary of AI's use in the development of Bevy, but tolerate careful human-driven AI use consistent with the above values.
+We are broadly wary of AI's use in the development of Bevy, but tolerate careful human-driven AI use for code consistent with the above values.
+Originally, Bevy had a nearly complete ban on the use of AI, but, as discussed in [History](#appendix-history-and-rationale), this policy was modified due to the difficulty and stress of detecting AI use and concerns about long-term community health.

 In concrete terms, Bevy expects its community members to uphold the following norms around AI:

-1. **No AI-generated media.** Images, models, audio assets (and so on) submitted to Bevy may not be authored or modified with the use of generative AI tools.
+1. **No AI-generated media.** Images, 3d models, audio assets (and so on) submitted to Bevy may not be authored or modified with the use of generative AI tools.
 Use a permissively licensed asset, make one by hand, or commission an artist.
 2. **No AI-generated prose.** AI cannot be used to write public-facing prose, including documentation, issues, PR descriptions, or release notes.
 3. **No AI-generated communication.** We want to talk to *you*, not a machine.
 Do not paste AI-generated output directly into conversations with humans, no matter where they take place.
 AI may be used to assist for translation and accessibility purposes, but please include the original untranslated text as well.
 4. **No AI-authored commits.** This includes "Co-authored by" and is enforced via automated checks in CI.